zwcrowley/blackstone/README.md

 ### `divBarChart()`

-`divBarChart()` creates a diverging and fully stacked bar chart that has the branding and style of The Mark USA, Inc.
+`divBarChart()` creates a diverging and fully stacked bar chart that has the branding and style of Blackstone Research and Evaluation.

 `divBarChart()` takes in up to 7 arguments, the first 2 are *required*: